Executive Master of International Studies

 Earn an Executive Master of International Studies

-Excel with an Executive MIS from a World-Class University
+Excel with an Executive MIS Degree from a World-Class University

-The Executive Master of International Studies is offered by the University of Washington’s Henry M. Jackson School of International Studies, a leader in global area studies and among the top international programs in the world.
+The Executive Master of International Studies (formerly, the Master of Arts in Applied International Studies, MAAIS) is offered by the University of Washington’s Henry M. Jackson School of International Studies, a leader in global area studies and among the top international programs in the world.
+It was founded in 1909.
 Students acquire practical skills and expand their intellectual horizons through a multidisciplinary curriculum.
-By integrating a hands-on experience with the latest research and theory, EMIS graduates become change agents to the globe.
+By integrating a hands-on experience with the latest research and theory, EMIS graduates become goal makers to the globe.

-Connect to Thought Leaders in a Pioneering Global City
+Connect to Practitioners in a Pioneering Global City

 May 4-5, 2024